Knife Gift Guide Australia: What to Buy a Chef or Home Cook (Without Getting It Wrong)

 The home cook who wants to get better: the starter gift

 This person needs one great, versatile tool.
-The perfect gift is a high-quality 210mm chef's knife (or Gyuto).
-It's the workhorse of the kitchen.
+The perfect gift is a high-quality 210mm chef’s knife.
+It’s the workhorse of the kitchen.
 Look for a stainless steel blade for easy maintenance.
-Our HEPHAIS chef knives are a fantastic choice, especially if they enjoy cooking Asian cuisine.
-With our 30-day returns, they can be sure it's the right fit.
+With 30-day returns, they can be sure it’s the right fit.

 The serious home cook who has most things already

-This person is tricky because they've likely invested in their own gear.
-Don't try to replace their main knife.
+This person is tricky because they’ve likely invested in their own gear.
+Don’t try to replace their main knife.
 Instead, upgrade a specific part of their collection.
-Consider a specialized knife they might not have, a professional-grade Shapton whetstone set for maintenance, or a beautiful leather knife roll to store their collection.
+Consider a specialised knife they might not have, a professional-grade Shapton whetstone for maintenance, or a leather knife roll to store their collection.

 The chef friend who works in a professional kitchen

 Do not buy a professional chef a knife unless they have told you exactly which one they want.
 They are incredibly particular about their primary tools.
-Instead, buy them high-end accessories they'll use every day.
-A HEPHAIS leather knife roll, a sturdy aluminium travel case, or a set of premium Shapton stones are all winning gifts.
+Instead, buy them accessories they’ll use every day.
+A Hephais leather knife roll, a sturdy aluminium travel case, or a set of premium Shapton stones are all solid choices.

 The culinary student starting out

 Practicality is key.
 They need a reliable workhorse knife and a safe way to transport it to and from class.
-A kit is the perfect solution.
-Pair a quality, ACF-standard chef's knife with the HEPHAIS Aluminium Knife Case.
-It's a professional setup that will serve them well throughout their training.
+Pair a quality, ACF-standard chef’s knife with the Hephais Aluminium Knife Case.
+It’s a professional setup that will serve them well throughout their training.

 The BBQ obsessive who takes their prep seriously

-For the person who lives by their smoker or grill, prep is part of the ritual.
-A long slicing knife (Sujihiki) for carving brisket or a 240mm Gyuto for trimming large cuts of meat is a game-changer.
-Pair it with a HEPHAIS leather knife roll for transport to cook-offs, and you have a gift that's both practical and impressive.
+A long slicing knife or a 240mm Gyuto for trimming large cuts of meat is a genuine upgrade for someone who lives by their smoker.
+Pair it with a Hephais leather knife roll for transport to cook-offs.

 Knife gift price guide for Australia